A fast Monte Carlo scheme for additive processes and option pricing

 $ \sigma_t $, $k_t$ are continuous on $[0,\infty)$ and $ \eta_t $ is continuous on $(0,\infty)$, with $ \sigma_t > 0$, $ k_t, \eta_t \geq 0$.
 As in the corresponding L\'evy case, we define

 with $ \alpha \in (0,1) $.\footnote{ We emphasize that we consider $\alpha >0$.
-As discussed in subsection \ref{subsection::error_CDF}, this is the relevant situation in practice when pricing exotic derivatives: the case with $\alpha$ exactly equal to zero presents a power law decay in the characteristic function. }
+As discussed in subsection \ref{subsection::error_CDF}, this is the relevant situation in practice when pricing exotic derivatives: the case with $\alpha$ exactly equal to zero presents a power-law decay in the characteristic function. }

+As proven by \citet{azzone2019additive} in proposition 2.2, the forward process $F_t(T)$ is a martingale under the risk neutral measure.

 The ATS jump measure is

 with and $ K_\nu(x)$ the modified Bessel function of the second kind \citep[see e.g.,][ch.9, p.376]{abramowitz1948handbook}